UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

    print(ip, row.names=FALSE)

 However, this might not be so helpful unless you do additional filtering.
+[RB: agree, hence remove this code and this additional statement]

 <br>

 Another simple option is to ``grep`` the library directory.
 For example, both when loading ``R_packages`` at UPPMAX and ``R-bundle-Bioconductor`` at HPC2N the environment variable ``R_LIBS_SITE`` will be set to the path of the package library.
+[RB: I think having one simple way is enough.
+I suggest to remove this fancy looking way that does not even use R]

 .. tabs::